 Unfortunately, there is no remedy for this condition.
 The one thing that can be done is to take steps that control the effects of the sun.
 This can be achieved through the application of sunscreens and wearing protective clothing.
 The disease is more likely to affect white people according to statistics.

-This is the disease that the great Michael Jackson had.
-It is characterized by even white patches all over the skin, which is caused by malfunctioning melanocytes.
+This is the skin condition that the great Michael Jackson had.
+It is characterized by white patches of skin, which is caused by malfunctioning melanocytes.
 This results in areas with melanin and other areas without any pigment at all that appear very white.
-Unfortunately like albinism, vitiligo is also permanent.
+Unfortunately like albinism, vitiligo is also permanent – although there are many vitiligo treatments to help reduce the symptoms.

 Other Skin Disorders